paratwarpranay/autodidactic-qml/docs/claim.md

 ## The Claim (One Paragraph)

 Geometric/proxy proximity does not imply functional recovery in KT-2.
-Specifically: in a trained autodidactic matrix-to-RNN system, single-step constrained recovery that restores local geometric structure (0th-order spectral invariants, 1st-order Jacobian alignment, or 2nd-order Hessian-vector products) does NOT restore functional identity.
-Across all tested constraint families, CI(k=1) remains below threshold (0.10), demonstrating that geometric basins are not functional basins in this system.
+Specifically: in a trained autodidactic matrix-to-RNN system, single-step constrained recovery that restores local geometric structure (0th-order spectral invariants including Frobenius norm, trace moments, and spectral entropy) does NOT restore functional identity.
+Across all tested constraint families (None, Scale, Shape, Direct), CI(k=1) remains below threshold (0.10), demonstrating that geometric basins are not functional basins in this system.

 ---